Why Is My Air Conditioner Making a Weird Noise?

 It’s not uncommon for air conditioners to make a variety of strange sounds.
 What’s important is the type of sounds that your air conditioner is making, since each sound can indicate a different issue.

-To learn more about why your AC is making that weird sound (and how to make it stop), read on.
+To learn more about why your air conditioner making loud noises (and how to make them stop), read on.
 Or, to schedule immediate air conditioner repair services, call us at 919-480-2727 or contact us online today!

 Why Your Air Conditioner Is Making a Squealing Sound